The author is an engineer by profession and a lover of food. In his free time, he likes to tinker around in the kitchen.

-Curry mee or curry noodles (or mee kari as we say it in Malay) is a favorite Malaysian dish that is made with yellow egg noodles and curry broth.
+Curry mee or curry noodles is a favorite Malaysian dish made from yellow egg noodles and curry broth.
 Another version is to use rice vermicelli instead of yellow egg noodles.

-There are several versions of mee kari.
-We have the cockle, the prawn, the fish ball and fish cake, and the chicken version.
+There are several versions of mee kari with add-ons ranging from cockles, prawns, fish ball and fish cakes, and chicken.

-This dish is usually sold at a hawker stall and is seldom cooked at home.
-However, if you are abroad, especially students who have been away from home for several years, you may want to cook this popular Malaysian dish in your kitchen.
+This dish is usually sold at hawker stalls and seldom cooked at home.
+If you are abroad, especially if you're a student who has been away from home for several years, you may want to cook this popular Malaysian dish in your kitchen.

 Instant noodles?
 You've got to be kidding!